 Child and Adolescent Autism Groups

 Those affected by ASD suffer from an impairment in the capacity to form meaningful and satisfying emotional relationships.
-The failure to develop these relationships has a profound impact on the quality of life of everyone challenged by ASD.
+The failure to develop relationships has a profound impact on the quality of life of everyone challenged by ASD.

 We strive to create an emotional environment in which ASD children and teens will develop socially competent behavior by virtue of creating social motivation.
 Unlike traditional social skills, we do not focus on applying memorized responses and scripted strategies.